ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 ## Coordination and level of effort

-The process of adding a new category of metadata to an image standards is a Herculean undertaking.
+The process of adding a new category of metadata to a even a single image standard is a Herculean undertaking.
 Global, standardized alternative text description metadata is wishful thinking because of this.

 Consider you’ll need to undertake this process for [multiple image formats](https://en.wikipedia.org/wiki/Image_file_format#Major_graphic_file_formats)—even targeting the top five most popular ones translates to navigating a ton of bureaucracy and politics spanning across multiple conglomerates and organizations.
 Then there’s IP law and copyright to consider.
 Then you might actually be able to start on the code itself.

-Then consider all the applications that need to read and modify this metadata, and the logic and UI that needs to be created to enable that.
+Then consider all the operating systems and applications that need to read and modify this metadata, and the logic and UI that needs to be created to enable that.
 Then consider all the websites and services that will also need to be updated.

 The whole effort is not impossible per-se.
-It’s just something that, if undertaken would likely play out across decades.
+It’s just something that would likely play out across decades if undertaken.

 ## What about AI?

-AI-generated automated image descriptions is [a helpful resource for the people who need it](https://www.bemyeyes.com/blog/announcing-be-my-ai), and we should do well to center this.

-Additionally, [the technology to generate a text description of an image is getting really good](https://afb.org/blog/entry/gpt-4-image-recognition-accessibility).
+[The technology to generate a text description of an image is getting really good](https://afb.org/blog/entry/gpt-4-image-recognition-accessibility).
 This is really cool, and also more than a little scary.

+AI-generated automated image descriptions is [a helpful resource for the people who need it when there is no alternative](https://www.bemyeyes.com/blog/announcing-be-my-ai), and we should do well to internalize this.

 ### What we want and what we need